shellscape/postcss-values-parser/docs/Walker.md

 ## Available Walker Methods

-The following walker methods are automatically registered and available on all Container and Root nodes:
+After registration, the following walker methods are available on all `Container` and `Root` nodes:

 ### `walkFuncs(callback)`